September 28, 2021

 The Ultimate Guide To Biohacking Your Testosterone: 17 Ways To Maximize Muscle-Building, Drive & Anti-Aging. stands out as one of those articles.

 Testosterone optimization is a topic that is in demand likely in part because hormonal health has a wide-reaching effect on your quality of life.
 As I say in this article—Hair, Hormones, Icing Your Balls & 6 Other Little-Known Strategies To Boost Testosterone, Balance Your Hormones & Reclaim Your Rightful Man & Womanhood.—testosterone affects physical and mental virility and, as a result, impact factors such as “emotional masculinity,” namely, the way a man feels about his manliness.
-In addition, testosterone is also an incredible component of a woman's virility, drive, sexual health, and overall wellness.
+In addition, testosterone is also an incredible component of a woman's virility, libido, sexual health, and overall wellness.
 The primary focus on my current red light therapy routine is my own testicular health, and below, I'll get into the specifics of how I light up my balls daily.

 The theory that exposing the testes to light increases testosterone is close to a century old.
 Dr. In a 1939 study that is considered to be the starting point for the research on light and testosterone, Dr. Abraham Myerson measured initial levels of circulating testosterone in men and exposed their various body parts to ultraviolet (UV) light.
 After five days of UV exposure to the chest, circulating testosterone increased by 120%.
 After eight days without additional UV exposure, testosterone returned to its initial levels.
 When the genital area was exposed, testosterone levels increased by a whopping 200%.